 Home Organizing tip #2 deals with the central calendar.
-With the busy lifestyles that we catholic homeschooling families lead these days, I find it absolutely essential to have some sort of central calendar that the whole family can look at and add to.
+With the busy lifestyles that we lead these days, I find it absolutely essential to have some sort of central calendar that the whole family can look at and add to.

 In my house I have a 2" binder that sits on the desk in my kitchen.
 For each week I have a calendar page on the right side and a note keeping page on the left side.
 This sits open on my desk all the time.
 I got this idea a long time ago from a little booklet by Diane Hopkins and it has been a life saver!
 I've adapted it slightly to fit my needs.

-This is the main section of my notebook.
-After that, I have several other sections marked off by notebook dividers.
+The calendar is the main section of my notebook.
+After that, I had several other sections marked off by notebook dividers.

-The nice thing about using a binder is that I can add or change sections whenever I need to.
-It is also easy to take with me to planning meetings and the like.
+The nice thing about using a binder was that I could add or change sections whenever I needed to.
+It was also easy to take with me to planning meetings and the like.

-If you don't have a spot for a binder, or if you would like to do this in addition to your binder, you could keep one of those big desk calendars hanging on a centrally located spot.
-This works well if your binder needs to be located in a room other than your kitchen.
-You may not be able to take it with you if you need to, but at least everyone will be able to see the activities that are scheduled for the month.
+The next house we moved to didn't have room for me to lay my binder out so I decided to try a large wall calendar.
+You could also use this in addition to the binder method as it would work well if your binder needs to be located in a room other than your kitchen.
+You may not be able to take a wall calendar with you if you need to, but at least everyone will be able to see the activities that are scheduled for the month.

 Since my husband, myself and some of our older children now have smart phones, I've tried an online family calendar.
 This is definitely handy when I am out of the house and need to make an appointment.
 The downside is that I now have a lot of calendars to mark things on and inevitably I forget to put an appointment/event on one of the calendars.
 They are all handy, you just have to remember to keep them all updated!